luismr00/WebsitePortfolio/README.md

 * The projects page was also updated by creating my own modal instead.
 Back when I didn't know much about JavaScript, I downloaded a website modal source code and added it to my portfolio instead.
 Now that I understand Javascript, I managed to create my own that works along with React.

+* The projects page menu doesn't take you to a new url link unlike the previous version does.
+In my opnion, that seems unoptimal for a simple portfilio.
+Therefore, I added conditional statements to render a page based on handling states.

 * While the portoflio can be considered a website itself, I will be adding seperate future websites under the projects website tab instead.
-In the meantime, the tab will show a message displaying *Currently under construction!*.
+In the meantime, the tab will show a message displaying *Page is currently under maintenance*.

 ## Watch Content

 * The way the states where coded under the .jsx files need to be on the look out.
+For instance, Grid.jsx has a lot of code that could've been splitted into two between the normal view of graphics and its modal.
+The only reason why I didn't seperate the modal code to another .jsx file is because I was having difficulty updating the state from another .jsx file.
+Therefore, I piled up a lot of code within this file so I could have an easier time managing the states.
+As for switching between menu tabs, I passed down a function over props from FormContainer.jsx into Menu.jsx that retrieves the page id state that will be rendered between projects and websites tab.
+Indeed, the same method here could've been applied to create a seperate file that deals with the modal over the graphics tab.
+Nevertheless, I still have to learn Redux and should be able to come up with better code in handling the states that are being manipulated over this website portfolio.
+This will be added to the to-do list for future fixes.

 * Added a server.js file to work along with Heroku deployment.
 If you ever use another platform to deploy (i.e. github), you might need to make some adjustments under this file and webpack.config.js.

-* CSS selectors to stay on the lookout as you update the portfolio:
+* The CSS selectors to stay on the lookout can be found within the media queries already created.
+There's no need to add any new CSS features to the webpages at the moment other than dealing with making the website responsive with all types of devices.

 ## To-do & Fixes